rorShaK03/Alldatasafe/README.md

 # Alldatasafe
-An android application for encrypted data saving on external memory devices
+An android application for encrypted data saving on external memory devices and decrypting by nfc-tags

-## We are planning to add support of encrypting and saving data on:
+## I am planning to add support of encrypting and saving data on:

 * NFC-devices
 * Paper(with help of QR-codes or base64 encoded data)